Sparkleleuk/Sustainability_Matters/_posts/2018-04-24-genericdrugs.markdown

 #### Who are involved?

-The investigation reportedly covers some of the big pharmaceutical companies such as Mylan NV (also known for its EpiPen drug), Teva Pharmacutical Industries, Endo International, and Sandoz (a unit of Novartis AG).
+The investigation reportedly covers some of the big pharmaceutical companies such as Mylan NV (also known for its EpiPen drug), Teva Pharmaceutical Industries, Endo International, and Sandoz (a unit of Novartis AG).
 Two executives of Heritage Pharmaceuticals earlier pleaded guilty.
 All companies have denied any involvement.

 #### Why does this matter?

 Because the cost of healthcare in the US has gone up to unsustainable levels and continues to do so, unfortunately.
 While healthcare cost is a complex issue and its steady increase can be linked to multiple factors, drug prices are part of the problem.
-Drug prices <a href="https://www.nytimes.com/2013/03/19/business/use-of-generics-produces-an-unusual-drop-in-drug-spending.html?pagewanted=all&_r=0" target="_blank">reportedly</a> account for 15% of the country's healthcare costs and at least 80% of all prescriptions issued in the country are generic drugs.
+Drug prices reportedly account for 15% of the country's healthcare costs and at least 80% of all prescriptions issued in the country are generic drugs.
 For the average patient, drug prices are a big deal.
 Americans already have some of the worst health indicators in the developed world and excessive drug prices just make America sicker in more ways than one.

 * * *
 <br />